Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 15 Maret 2025 14.23.17 UTC
+- WIB: Sabtu, 15 Maret 2025 15.29.42 UTC
-- WITA: Sabtu, 15 Maret 2025 15.23.17 UTC
+- WITA: Sabtu, 15 Maret 2025 16.29.42 UTC
-- WIT: Sabtu, 15 Maret 2025 16.23.17 UTC
+- WIT: Sabtu, 15 Maret 2025 17.29.42 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: motivational
+Kategori: friendship